ehsansiddiqui/sustainability-study/README.md

 # Classifying biographies of directors on boards of companies

-This project is part of my Master thesis investigating whether prior CSR-related professional experience of directors sitting on boards of companies affects the corporate social performance (CSP) of those companies.
+This project is part of my course project investigating whether prior CSR-related professional experience of directors sitting on boards of companies affects the corporate social performance (CSP) of those companies.
 CSR stands for corporate social responsibility and describes company conduct that is guided not only by economic concerns, but also by concerns about the environment, society, stakeholders and other discretionary factors.
 I investigated two hypothesis and both were supported.

 ## Table of Contents